richardoppiyo/book-a-lawyer-App-backend/README.md

 rails s -p 3001
 ```

-- Check the localhost with the correct port nummber and endpoint.
+- Check the localhost with the correct port number and endpoint.

 ## Authors